jkingportfolio/CI_PP1_TheCocktailBar/README.md

 - Whats new
     - Includes an image, a text explanation and a button which will link directly to the news section on the about page.
 This was done by using an id link

+- Covered in user stories: 6

 ![Whats new section](docs/features/feature-whats-new.png)

 - Our Menu
     - Includes an image, a text explanation and a button which will link directly to the menu page.

+- Covered in user stories: 7

 ![Our menu section](docs/features/feature-our-menu.png)

 - Visit us
     - Includes an image, a text explanation and a button which will link directly to the menu page.

+- Covered in user stories: 3

 ![Visit us section](docs/features/feature-visit-us.png)